I’m a writer, editor, creative producer, and researcher currently working at the BBC as part of a network of disabled

-As a creative and events producer, I’ve brought together work for Glastonbury Festival, Thames Festival Trust, Museum of London, Independent Venue Week, Brainchild, STEEZ, Cable London and a range of others.
+As a creative and events producer, I’ve worked for Glastonbury Festival, Thames Festival Trust, Museum of London, Independent Venue Week, Brainchild, STEEZ, Cable London and a range of others.

 Clients include: BBC, The Guardian, Vice, Glastonbury Festival, Tate, Thomas Cook, Shelter, Lambeth Council, Nike, Converse, Stanhope, Museum of London, Royal Parks, Penguin Books, Pan Macmillan, The Walcott Foundation, Trust for London, The Creative Society, Human Appeal UK, Thames Festival Trust, Independent Venue Week, Trinity Laban, Channel 4, and Brainchild.